 However, once we confirm the code located in a feature branch works, and that we want to include it in the final version of our project, we need to integrate this code into the

-master branch that represents our final product.
+main branch that represents our final product.
 The act of incorporating code from multiple branches together is called merging.
 In this lesson, we'll walk through merging branches together in our example project.

 In the last lesson, we created a website to practice branching together.
 It currently has three branches:

-master branch looks like this:
+main branch looks like this:

 blue_theme was branched off of

-master.
+main.
 It contains one possible set of CSS rules for our site.
 They look like this:

 red_theme was also branched from

-master.
+main.
 It contains an alternate set of CSS rules to style our site.
 They make our site look like this:

 The commits across all branches should look something like this: